openanalytics/shinyproxy-config-examples/10-background-apps/README.md

 1. Download [ShinyProxy](https://www.shinyproxy.io/downloads "ShinyProxy website")
 2. Download the `application.yml` configuration file from the folder where this README is located.
-3. Place the jar and yml files in the same directory, e.g. `/home/user/sp`
+3. Place the jar and yaml files in the same directory, e.g. `/home/user/sp`
 4. Open a terminal, go to the directory `/home/user/sp`, and run the following command:

 `java -jar shinyproxy.jar`